kyleherzog/Blazicons.FluentUI/README.md

 Check out the [Demo Site](http://blazicons.com).

 ## Getting Started
-To get started using the Fluent UI Blazicons, just install the FluentUI.Bootstrap NuGet package.
+To get started using the Fluent UI Blazicons, just install the Blazicons.FluentUI NuGet package.

 Next add the Blazicons reference to the `_Imports.razor` file in the Blazor project.